tengstrand/lein-polylith/readme.md

              b[ase]      -> Shows changed bases
              s[ystem]    -> Shows changed systems

-    ARG = (omitted) -> Since last successful build, stored in bookmark :last-successful-build in WS-ROOT/.polylith/time.edn. or
+    ARG = (omitted) -> Since last success, stored in bookmark :last-success in WS-ROOT/.polylith/time.edn. or
-                       :last-successful-build in WS-ROOT/.polylith/git.edn if
+                       :last-success in WS-ROOT/.polylith/git.edn if
                        you have the CI variable set to something on the machine. timestamp -> Since the given timestamp (milliseconds since 1970). git-hash  -> Since the given git hash if the CI variable is set.